It's not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change. ~ Charles Darwin

 • Analyze their answer and go much deeper to find all possible hidden needs.

-• Talk with them about their biggest frustrations and dreams.
+• Talk with your customers about their biggest frustrations and dreams.
 There you can find many hidden real needs.

 • Ask your sales team about their experience with your customers.